JacoDuToit11/JacoDuToit11.github.io/_posts/2012-08-14-LanguageLearningAudio.md

   - AI for Educaction
 ---

-In this post, I'll walk you through how I generated audio files for assisting people in language learning.
+In this post, I walk you through how I generated podcasts for assisting people in language learning.

 # Generating Audio Files for Learning Languages
 We generate audio files which are designed to repeat English phrases followed by their translations in a different language.
 This can greatly enhance the learning process by reinforcing vocabulary and phrases through repetition.